Board and Staff

 Her successes are legendary: Passing a $3 million affordable housing bond in the Town of East Hampton; Writing and passing Nassau Counties Living Wage Law; Demanding fair elections by lobbying successfully for optical scanners in voting; And anchoring a statewide campaign to change the statewide education formula to be based on students’ needs.
 Tyson is a founding member of the Working Families Party who sits on the Executive Committee and is a Steering Committee member of the Long Island Regional Council where she plays a crucial role in endorsements.
 She was named one of 2010 Long Island Press‘s 50 Most Influential People on Long Island.

 A life long resident of Long Island, Tyson was graduated with a Bachelor of Science in Marketing/Communications from the Fashion Institute of Technology in 1993.
 She continued her studies in the Masters of Science program in Urban and Environmental Studies at Renssealear Polytechnic Institute in 1994.

 Lisa can be reached at 516-541-1006 ext.11 or firstname.lastname@example.org.

-John Delaney comes to the Long Island Progressive Coalition after working for Chicago Public Relations firm Zapwater Communications, where he served distinctly at the award winning agency as office manager.
-Previously, he held various positions at another Long Island non-profit, the Long Island Library Resources Council.
-At LIPC, John serves as office administrator providing the office flows forward and calmly, coining the phrase “The Long Island Progressive Coalition: Moving Long Island Forward.”
-He is a 1996 graduate of Stony Brook University with a degree in History and his favorite American patriot is Benjamin Franklin.
+John Delaney comes to the Long Island Progressive Coalition after working for award winning Chicago Public Relations firm Zapwater Communications.
+At Zapwater, he served with great zeal as Office and Special Projects Manager.
+Previously, he held various positions at another Long Island nonprofit, the Long Island Library Resources Council.
+At the LIPC, John serves as the Administrative Director, focusing on the day to day operations of the LIPC.
+He is a graduate of Stony Brook University with a degree in History.

 John can be reached at 516-541-1006 ext.
 10 or at email@example.com.